Swoop86dk/Podio_app/README.md

 1. open up a terminal and cd to the project folders main.
 2. click the index.html file inside the project.
+3. Enter the correct values for client_id and client_secret on line 35.
-3. right click anywhere on the code page and select the option to "Open with Live Server" The Live Server will start up and run at ```http://localhost:5500```
+4. right click anywhere on the code page and select the option to "Open with Live Server" The Live Server will start up and run at ```http://localhost:5500```

 ## App running: